-Artificial Intelligence will likely eliminate fifteen percent of the global jobs market in the next decade, according to an extensive study on the future of work by McKinsey and Company.
+Artificial Intelligence (AI) will likely eliminate fifteen percent of the global jobs market in the next decade, according to an extensive study on the future of work by McKinsey and Company.
 You may shake your head in disbelief, but this is not an exaggeration.
 It may well be an understatement.

-Wrong.
 But why?
 It’s worked for decades, hasn’t it?
 We build it, and they will come!

 When I imagine what’s next, when I look at how people are behaving and spending their money, and think empathetically about what they want from companies, the answer is never marketing.
 Mark my words, you’ll have to explain the term to young people in the future.
-It will be resigned to history books by 2030.
+It will be relegated to history books by 2030.

 But why?
 Our conversions are up by 11.5%, and we’ve projected consistent growth for the next five years.

 The short answer is that people simply don’t want to be marketed at.
-The longer answer involves a cultural shift that is best defined by generation Z. Companies are still scrambling to figure out what millennials want, and few are looking at those coming up behind them.
-A generation that is defining itself through purpose, through rejecting consumerism for the sake of having stuff, and rejecting traditional marketing.
+The longer answer involves a cultural shift that is best defined by Generation Z. Companies are still scrambling to figure out what millennials want, and few are looking at those coming up behind them: a generation that is defining itself through purpose, through rejecting consumerism for the sake of having stuff, and rejecting traditional marketing.
 They aren’t looking to buy your product unless they know it aligns with their values.

-So, how can we engage generation Z?
+So, how can we engage Generation Z?